Ursa Studio Technical Documentation

 12. Database Backup and Disaster Recovery

 Database backup and disaster recovery are, by and large, beyond the scope of Ursa Studio.
 You should implement your own backup solution if you are managing the environment.
-The backup plans that come out-of-the-box with Azure and AWS are excellent.
+The backup plans that come out-of-the-box with Azure, AWS, and GCP are excellent.

 The Ursa Application Database is the most important artifact, from a disaster recovery standpoint.
 With the metadata in the Application Database, combined with the source data in the form of existing client database tables and source data files, the entire data journey can be rebuilt with a straightforward comprehensive ETL process.